Short Messaging Service (SMS)

 Group messaging enables three or more participants to send and receive messages.
 Depending on your device and carrier, up to 30 participants can be added to a group message.
 Group messaging can enable businesses to communicate with multiple interested parties at one time when time is an issue, such as when buying a home or arranging childcare.

-- In the traditional definition, there is no difference.
-They are two words for the same thing—160 character plain text messages.
+There is no difference between SMS and texting.
+They are two words for the same thing—160-character plain text messages.
 However, many people refer to any messaging exchange as “texting” which confuses the landscape.
-Over-the-top applications like Facebook Messenger are not using SMS or MMS to exchange messages, and should be considered messaging apps, not texting platforms.
+Over-the-top applications like Facebook Messenger do not use SMS or MMS to exchange messages and should be considered messaging apps, not texting platforms.

-- Verified SMS is an enhancement to standard SMS created by Google that provides an extra level of validation to texts sent by businesses by validating that the message came from that business and displaying that to the customer.
-Verified SMS allows for businesses to send a branded experience, displaying the company logo in each message, adding authenticity to the message’s origination.
-Verified SMS is intended to help reduce spam and allow customers that opt-in to receive SMS from a business to know that the texts they’re receiving are legitimate.
-Verified SMS is only enabled in Google Messages, and will be proprietary to Androids, similar to iMessage for Apple.
+In its lifetime, verified SMS allowed businesses to send a branded experience, displaying the company logo in each message, and adding authenticity to the message’s origination.
+Verified SMS was intended to help reduce spam and allow customers who opt-in to receive SMS from a business know that the texts they received are legitimate.
+Verified SMS was only enabled in Google Messages, and was proprietary to Androids, similar to iMessage for Apple.

 The CTIA (Cellular Telecommunications Industry Association) represents the US wireless industry and works to coordinate voluntary best practices and initiatives to maintain standards around SMS.
 Currently, those fall into two main categories: P2P and A2P.